katurov/unbrickpipicopython/README.md

 So how does Pico stores files for python?

+## Fast and bored solution

+Well, if You will scroll down the page "[Getting started with Pico](https://www.raspberrypi.org/documentation/pico/getting-started/)" you will found uf2 for Resetting Flash memory.

+OR you can read below

 ## Tools

 1. Go to [picotool](https://github.com/raspberrypi/picotool) and install it (you can find detailed instruction in [Pico books](https://www.raspberrypi.org/documentation/pico/getting-started/))